bobandnj/fullstack-test/README.md

 ## Background of the task

-This integration is the first step towards a full integration with multiple warehouses and ordering systems.
-We would like to support integration with multiple external systems and to be able to collect warehouse items and orders several times per day.
+This integration is the first step towards full integration with multiple warehouses and ordering systems.
+We would like to build a reliable system that integrates with multiple external systems and to be able to collect warehouse items and orders several times per day.

 ## Requirements